Johnson injures back falling down stairs on eve of Masters - News 12 Now

 “I’ve got a lot of confidence in my game right now, especially with the way I’ve been playing the last few tournaments,” he said Tuesday.
 “But, you know, anything can happen.”

-Las Vegas Westgate Superbook reacted swiftly to Johnson’s injury.
+The Westgate Las Vegas SuperBook reacted swiftly to Johnson’s injury.
 Johnson was an 11-2 betting favorite going into the Masters.
 An hour after the news broke, he was reduced to 7-1 along with McIlroy and Jordan Spieth.

 Johnson also missed the 2012 Masters, withdrawing two days before the start of the tournament, saying he had tweaked his back from pulling a jet ski out of the water.
 Golf.com cited an unnamed source two years later as saying Johnson had been suspended for a positive cocaine test.
 His management denied that he had been suspended.